RimZim8000/CourseProject/README.md

 The goal for the Spint 1 of the project was to create an MVP (Minimum Viable Product).
 The scope for sprint1 was as follows -

-Front-end - Create WebApp using React
+1. Front-end - Create WebApp using React

-Front-End - Use styles (CSS) in the React WebApp
+2. Front-End - Use styles (CSS) in the React WebApp

-Front-End - User Login and Registration areas in the React WebApp
+3. Front-End - User Login and Registration areas in the React WebApp

-Back-End - Create C# WebApi(s) for CRUD operations on 2 entities
+4. Back-End - Create C# WebApi(s) for CRUD operations on 2 entities

-Database -  Create Database with at least 2 Tables, etc
+5. Database -  Create Database with at least 2 Tables, etc

 Integrate - Integrate back-end and Front-end components

 ###   Status - Sprint1 Activities are completed.

-###   Sprint2 -
-Goal for this sprint was to expand on the MVP from the last spint.

 ## Spint2 (08 Dec 2017 - 15 Dec 2017)

+Goal for this sprint was to build on the MVP from the last spint - create responsive UI, implement storage and integrate CRUD ops froontent to backend.

-Responsive - Make the app responsive using bootstrap
+1. Front-end - Responsive - Make the app responsive using bootstrap

-Redux storage - Use Redux storage for inter-component communication and state management
+2. Front-end - Redux storage - Use Redux storage for inter-component communication and state management

-Integrated CRUD operation - to make the App live so that the user can have persistent CRUD operations
+3. Front-end and back-end - Integrated CRUD operation - to make the App live so that the user can have persistent CRUD operations

-Refactor the code - to reduce the potential debt, refactor the code.
+4. Refactor the code - to reduce the potential debt, refactor the code.

 ###   Status - Sprint2 Activities are completed.

 ## Spint3 (planned) (15 Dec 2017 - 22 Dec 2017)

+Goal of this sprint is to build user specific UI and CRUD operations and start working on using Cassandra as the backend DB.

-User specific data - Make the app CRUD user specific data.
+1. User specific data - Make the app CRUD user specific data.
 Currently the app shows the data irrespective of logged in user.
 Going forward, we will restrict the CRUD ops to the user.

-Componentize the core DataGrid control for reuse
+2. Componentize the core DataGrid control for reuse

-Start working on Cassandra as the back-end DB
+3. Start working on Cassandra as the back-end DB

-Refactor the code - to reduce the potential debt, refactor the code.
+4. Refactor the code - to reduce the potential debt, refactor the code.

 ----------------------------------------------------------------------------------------------------------------------------------------